 - You have a Red Hat Customer Portal login

 - You have a cluster running on OpenShift

 Step 1: Register with OpenShift Online

-In the resulting screen, click the “Sign up for OpenShift Online” link:
+On the resulting screen, click on the “Sign up for OpenShift Online” link:

-To register for OpenShift Online, enter the required information in the form, accept the terms and conditions, and click “Create my account” to proceed.
+To register for OpenShift Online, fill in the required information in the form, accept the terms and conditions, and click on “Create my account” to proceed.

 The next step is to verify your email address.
-Once you have done so, to confirm your selection and to finish the registration, click “Confirm Subscription”.
+Once you have done so, click on “Confirm Subscription” to confirm your selection and finish the registration.